sous-chefs/rvm/README.md

 ## rvm_environment

-This resource ensures that the specified RVM ruby is installed and the optional gemset is created.
-It is a convenience resource which wraps `rvm_ruby` and `rvm_gemset` so it can be used as a sort of *über ruby* resource which parallels the `rvm_default_ruby` resource.
+This resource ensures that the specified RVM Ruby is installed and the optional gemset is created.
+It is a convenience resource which wraps `rvm_ruby` and `rvm_gemset` so it can be used as a sort of *über Ruby* resource which parallels the `rvm_default_ruby` resource.

 ### Actions

 Action    |Description                   |Default
 -------|------------------------------|-------
-create |Installs the specified RVM ruby and gemset. |Yes
+create |Installs the specified RVM Ruby and gemset. |Yes

 ### Attributes

 Attribute   |Description |Default value
 ------------|------------|-------------
-ruby_string |**Name attribute:** a fully qualified RVM ruby string that could contain a gemset.
-See the section *RVM Ruby Strings* for more details.
-If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`nil`
+ruby_string |**Name attribute:** an RVM Ruby string that could contain a gemset.
+If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`nil` user        |A users's isolated RVM installation on which to apply an action.
+The default value of `nil` denotes a system-wide RVM installation is being targeted. **Note:** if specified, the user must already exist. |`nil`

 ### Examples